pirl/pirl-docs/src/testnet/setup_masternode.md

 ```

-Check if your node is appearing in the telemetry UI : [https://telemetry.polkadot.io/#list/Pirl](https://telemetry.polkadot.io/#list/CHANGETHIS)
+Check if your node is appearing in the telemetry UI : [https://telemetry.polkadot.io/#/PirlMarketplace](https://telemetry.polkadot.io/#/PirlMarketplace)

 > Do not forget to change the name parameter (--name "CHANGE IT TO A DESIRED NAME")

+## Add custom types to the testnet explorer
+You can acces to the testnet explorer here : [https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet-rpc.pirl.network#/staking](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet-rpc.pirl.network#/staking)

+> Be sure to add the right custom types in the testnet explorer : [How to add custom types](./add_custom_types.md)

+In case you have added the custom types and the explorer didn't load, try to open it in an incognito tab

 ## Step 2 Assign the node to an account

-You can get some pirl with the discord bot
+You can get some MRKTP (Testnet token) with the discord bot

 You need to create an controller account in order to do the next steps.